data-gymnasia/courses/content/intro-statistics/content.md

 ```
 :::

-*Solution*.
-We frame the problem as a question about whether the *difference in means* between the distribution of 8-cylinder `{r} mpg` values and the distribution of 6-cylinder `{r} mpg` values is zero.
+*Solution.* We frame the problem as a question about whether the *difference in means* between the distribution of 8-cylinder `{r} mpg` values and the distribution of 6-cylinder `{r} mpg` values is zero.
 We use the difference between the sample means $\overline{X}$ and $\overline{Y}$ of the two populations as an estimator of the difference in means.
 If we think of the records in the data frame as independent, then $\overline{X}$ and $\overline{Y}$ are independent.
 Since each is approximately normally distributed by the central limit theorem, their difference is therefore also approximately normal.
 So, let's calculate the sample mean and sample variance for the 8-cylinder cars and for the 6-cylinder cars.

     pre(julia-executable)
       | using Statistics